RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 learning to be moderate in terms of the criteria set forth for L2 research by Plonsky et al. (2015?)
 (Cohen’s D = 0.600, Pearson’s r = 0.287).
-Based on this assumption, we estimate that we will need 94 participants to have and 80% chance of capturing the proficiency effect with a type II error rate of 5%.
+Based on this assumption, we estimate that we will need 94 participants to have an 80% chance of capturing the proficiency effect with a type II error rate of 5%.
 Our hypothesis related to empathy as a possible mediator of perceptual learning is exploratory and thus we do not base our sample size estimate on any parameter estimates related to